brianzinn/crapdf/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Without docker
 You need to deploy a nodejs server.
-To test start the /server in a separate window as HMR.
+To test start the /server in a separate window (can be set to use your development React server for PDF generationi).
 ```bash
 $ cd server
 $ yarn build